vinuesa/get_phylomarkers/INSTALL.md

 1. the corresponding binaries, after installation, shoud be found in on one of the directories listed in the $PATH variable.
 On Linux machines this is typically /usr/local/bin (if you have superuser privileges) or \$HOME/bin if not.

-2. If the required binaries are not found in \$PATH, the main script will automatically try to use the ones packaged in the distribution under bin/linux or bin/macosx-intel directories, as required for the local environment.
+2. If the required binaries are not found in \$PATH, the main script will automatically try to use the statically compiled versions packaged in the distribution under bin/linux or bin/macosx-intel directories, as required for the local environment.

 3. It is strongly recommended, howerver, that the user downloads the latest versions of the binaries from the links provided below.
 This is particularly important for [paup*](https://people.sc.fsu.edu/~dswofford/paup_test/), since the current version is a test version that automatically expires every 6 months: